 When you partner with a delivery service, it provides plenty of promotional opportunities to get your brand out to interested potential customers.
 Orders flow in by merit of being prominent within their app.
 Customers can filter the local restaurants, cafés, and food services by locality, cuisine type, etc.

 However, if you’re going to organise your deliveries, then you don’t benefit from that promotional exposure.
-In which case, you’ll need to come up with an affordable marketing plan to get the word out locally about what you offer.
+In which case, you’ll need to come up with an affordable marketing plan to get the word out locally about what you offer through some catchy flyers, or local digital advertising.
 If that’s not affordable to do so, then it may be better to rely on third-party delivery services that take their cut instead, at least until there are enough retained earnings to handle promotions too.

 While starting a food delivery business is different from other kinds, it’s not an uphill battle.
 However, it is necessary to be more organised, structured and focused on the task at hand to not mess up.